paweltraczynski/noritake-itron/CU_Series/README.md

 - 40x4 Characters – CU40045
 - 40x6 Characters – CU40066

+Note: Models usually include factory suffixes (e.g., -UW1J, -UX3J, or -TW200A)
+indicating interface or revision details.
+All variations of the base models listed above are fully supported (for example, CU20025-UW1J, CU16024-UX3J, or CU20029-TW200A).

 The library also contains:
 - Matrix Rain animation demo
 - Digital Clock demo with weather indication.